drmDev/drmDev.github.io/index.md

 - **Jekyll**: Converts Markdown and Liquid templates into a static site, making content management a breeze.
 - **Bootstrap**: Powers the site's responsive layout, ensuring a clean look whether you're on a phone, tablet, or desktop.
 - **FontAwesome**: Adds visual flair with icons, such as chess pieces and interactive links, for a modern, engaging feel.
-- **JavaScript**: Handles interactive elements, including dynamic filters on the board games section and real-time updates from the Chess.com API.
+- **JavaScript**: Handles interactive elements, including dynamic filters on the board games section and my Chess Woodpecker app.
 " | markdownify }}
             </div>
         </div>